dojo/docs/dojox/calendar.rst

 Styling renderers
 =================

-A CSS pseudo class can be specified for each data item to be applied to the renderers for this particular event.
-Set the cssClassFunc function that returns the CSS pseudo class name for a data item.
+A CSS class can be specified for each data item to be applied to the renderers for this particular event.
+Set the cssClassFunc function that returns the CSS class name for a data item.

 For example, we can use this feature to change the color of an item renderer depending on a calendar property of the data item as displayed in the following example: